terrapower/armi/doc/developer/tooling.rst

 call out that you touch such a code in your PR.

 Your PR reviewer will take an extra look at any PR that touches a requirement test or implementation.
-And you will need to add a special release note under the "Software Change Requests" section header.
+And you will need to add a special release note under the "Changes that Affect Requirements" section header.

 Packaging and dependency management
 -----------------------------------